r-sayar/paper-tools/README.md

     pip install markdown
     ```
 3. create markdowncopypasta file
+4. in input create a config.ini which contains email: your-email #only if you need to download papers
 **Command-Line Usage:**

 This script can be executed from the command line.
 The general syntax is: